union-imgcross icon

 Further, an EOR service allows you to expand your workforce without setting up a business entity.
 It handles payroll funding, worker’s compensation, and unemployment claims and reports.
 It files taxes under its file ID number.

 Skuad can help you with both EOR and PEO services.
 Our team of experts handles all HR-related services with efficiency and dedication.
-We strive to understand your needs and end-goal to help grow and expand your business.
+We strive to understand your needs and end goal to help grow and expand your business.
 Our bespoke services will save you precious time and money.
-Book a demo with Skuad experts to know more about our EOR solution for Switzerland.
+Book a demo with Skuad experts to learn more about our EOR solution for Switzerland.

 Conclusion: What Gives Skuad’s Switzerland Solutions an Edge?